 When a method pair is added to the Productivity App, the app creates a private copy of the method files.
 This ensures that the method referenced by the app cannot be unintentionally modified if the original method is changed or moved.
 If you do need to modify a method that has already been added to the app, you will need to modify the original method and re-add the modified method to the app.
 If only the analysis method needs modification, you can simply swap the analysis method from the focused run method (the same validation will apply, see above):

 However, if you modify the acquisition method, you will need to remove the old method and re-add both the modified acquisition method and associated analysis method.
 If all you need to do is adjust the RT values for the method, you can use the RT Tune function offered by the app.
 For more info, see Tuning Retention Times in the MassHunter Productivity App.

 3. ISTD Mapping Import

-Any ISTD compound mapping is controlled entirely by the analysis method.
+The analysis method controls ISTD compound mapping.
 If there is ISTD mapping information, the application will use the mapping for method validation (see above) as well as specialized ISTD compound management.
 Because ISTD compounds are required purely for analysis and are not a target compound of interest, the app will manage ISTD compounds in the following ways: